PacktPublishing/Building-Natural-Language-Pipelines/README.md

 ## What You'll Learn to Build

-This book guides you through building advanced **Retrieval-Augmented Generation (RAG)** with evaluatuin using the Haystack 2.0 framework.
+This book guides you through building advanced **Retrieval-Augmented Generation (RAG)** with evaluation using the [Haystack 2.0](https://haystack.deepset.ai/) framework.
 Starting with NLP fundamentals, you'll progress through creating intelligent search systems, custom components, and production-ready applications.
 The journey culminates in deploying scalable RAG solutions with proper evaluation frameworks, containerized deployments, and real-world projects including financial document analysis, legal chatbots, and text classification systems.

 ## Key Techniques by Chapter